 Located in southwestern Virginia near the North Carolina state line, the Virginia Creeper Trail is one of the best biking trails in Virginia.
 The 35-mile trail was a former railway converted to a multi-purpose trail for pedestrians, cyclists, and pets.
 The trail cuts across diverse terrain from mountains to rivers.
 For an easier ride, begin at Whitetop Mountain and take the one-way route for 17 miles downhill to Damascus.

 The Virginia Beach Boardwalk is another excellent place to go biking.
-The boardwalk has separate biking and walking paths, so both cyclists and pedestrians alike can enjoy the area without worrying about collisions or having to dodge each other.
+The boardwalk has separate biking and walking paths, so everyone can enjoy the area without worrying about collisions or having to dodge each other.
 For an even more thrilling ride, rent a tandem surrey bike right off the beach.

 Completed in 2015, the Virginia Capital Trail is a wonderful trail to bike for scenic water views.
 This 52-mile bicycle and pedestrian route links Virginia’s most formative cities, Jamestown, Williamsburg, and Richmond.